ishan-pathirana/dbt-dw-chinook/README.md

 - Dimensional modelling artefacts: bus matrix + models spreadsheet (`Chinook Data Warehouse - Bus Matrix & Models.xlsx`)
 - Implementation: `dbt Core` project built for `Snowflake`, including staging, core dimensioanl model and marts

+## Architecture

+This project follows a Kimball-style dimensional modeling approach, producing conformed dimensions and fact tables based on the Chinook transactional dataset.
+The overall design is supported by the conceptual and logical diagrams in the `assets/` folder, along with the bus matrix and model definitions.

+The warehouse follows a Medallion-inspired layered structure:

+- **Raw Layer (Outside dbt)**
+  A direct 1:1 copy of the OLTP Chinook source tables stored in `CHINOOK.RAW`.
+No transformations are applied at this stage.

+- **Staging Layer (dbt)**
+  Performs initial standardization, renaming, typing, and light cleansing of Raw tables to prepare them for modeling.

+- **Core Layer (dbt)**
+  Implements the Kimball dimensional model, including conformed dimension tables and fact tables.

+- **Marts Layer (dbt)**
+  Business-facing models optimized for reporting, analytics, and downstream consumption.

+This layered architecture keeps responsibilities cleanly separated, supports auditability, and enables scalable transformation workflows.

 ## Source ER Diagram
 ![Source ER Diagram](assets/source_er_ansi_sql.png)